Various – Cotton/Melon Aphid (𝘈𝘱𝘩π˜ͺ𝘴 𝘨𝘰𝘴𝘴𝘺𝘱π˜ͺπ˜ͺ) and Green Peach Aphid (π˜”π˜Ίπ˜»π˜Άπ˜΄ 𝘱𝘦𝘳𝘴π˜ͺ𝘀𝘒𝘦)

 UNF Beauveria bassiana

-UNM Parafinnic oil
+UNM Paraffinic oil

-*Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides
+* Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides.

 1. There is known cross-resistance between Groups 1A and 1B.
 Rotate between Group 1 and Group 4, 9B, 9D, 12A, 23, 28 and 29.